Colin Withers

 Colin Charles Withers (21 March 1940 – 28 December 2020) was an English professional footballer who made 245 appearances in the Football League and a further 29 in the Eredivisie.
 He played as a goalkeeper, making more than 100 appearances for both Birmingham City and Aston Villa.

+The 24-year-old joined Aston Villa in November 1964.
+In those years Villa lacked success, finishing 16th in both his first two seasons before being relegated in 1966-67.
+Withers contribution in a struggling side was recognised with him winning the Terrace Trophy in 1965-66 and 1966-67.

-He also appeared briefly for Lincoln City, before playing in the Netherlands for Go Ahead Eagles.
+Withers also appeared briefly for Lincoln City, before playing in the Netherlands for Go Ahead Eagles.
 He was capped for England at schoolboy level.